Upcoming Events

 Women of Faith

-Join us for an opportunity to encourage and journey with other women in the walk with Christ.
-All are welcome to join us from 6:30-8:00pm in room B-4 in the school.
+Join us for an opportunity to encourage and journey with other women in their walk with Christ.
+All are welcome to join us from 6:30-8:30pm in the school.

 When the Holy Spirit came to the Upper Room where the disciples and the Blessed Mother were praying on Pentecost, ten days after our Lord’s Ascension into Heaven, it was with great power, in the form of a driving wind and "tongues as of fire" (Acts 2:3) descending on each of them.
 Come Holy Spirit fill us with courage to witness our faith with boldness!